micro-manager/micro-manager.github.io/_pages/Mosaic3.md

 ### Sequence table

-&lt;include notice icon="info" content="It's often better to use [Create
-Sequence](#create-sequence "wikilink") to populate the sequence table instead of hand-filling an empty Sequence table.
-The Sequence table is being described first to introduce the nomenclature (particularly the "Time Slot") of the Create Sequence generator.😎"&gt;
+{% include notice icon="info" content="It's often better to use [Create Sequence](#create-sequence wikilink) to populate the sequence table instead of hand-filling an empty Sequence table.
+The Sequence table is being described first to introduce the nomenclature (particularly the Time Slot) of the Create Sequence generator." %}

 | Column            | Description                                                                                                                                                                                              |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|